jimmoffitt/developer_advocate.blog/BuildingDMNotificationDemo.md

 In order to prototype a geo-aware notification system, knowing subscriber locations of interest is key metadata.

 This system is being deployed on the Twitter platform, which is a unique social media network since it has an emphasis on public communications.
-At the same time, Twitter has a fundamental and core value of defending and respecting the user's voice.
-This includes protecting details that user's want to keep private, such as their email addresses and private messages.
-It also includes only sharing their current locations when they want to.
-Subscribers to this system should not have to share their locations in a public matter.
-And with new platform udpates, it is now easy to enable users to share their location of interest using private Direct Messages.

-A key word here is "of interest."
+At the same time, Twitter offers private communcation with Direct Messages.
+These private messages enable subscribers to privately share their areas of interest.
+A key phrase here is "of interest."
 This notification system does not know the user's *current* and *precise* location, but rather it knows a more general area of interest.
 These areas of interest are (currently) circles with a 25-mile radius.

 The prototye gives users two options for sharing their location of intertest: